GranBan/granthbangard_data-science_portfolio/Spotify NLP App Review Intelligence System/README.md

 - Automated weekly re-scraping and inference pipeline to keep sentiment tracking current
 - Aspect-based sentiment analysis to separate multiple complaints within a single review
 - Cold-start handling for detecting entirely new complaint categories as they emerge
+- Expand in-app review search to the full corpus now that the backend isn't memory-constrained the way Streamlit was

 </details>